I Am Nasrine

 I Am Nasrine (من نسرین هستم) is a 2012 British-Iranian drama film written and directed by Tina Gharavi.
 The film was nominated at the 66th British Academy Film Awards for Outstanding Debut by a British Writer, Director or Producer.

-Story
+Plot

 A middle class Iranian woman, 16-year-old Nasrine, is arrested by the Iranian police, for riding on the back of a boy's motorcycle.
 She is sexually assaulted in prison.
 She flees to the UK with her older brother Ali, and moves into a Newcastle council estate.
 The film touches on aspects of racism and treatment of refugees in the UK.